Explore this course:

-Students studying this module will be introduced to the five methods of valuation that form the basis for working in the profession.
-Basic financial maths will be introduced and applied using client-related scenarios.
-At this stage learning is also supported by a bespoke online valuation tool.
+Students studying this module will be introduced to the five methods of valuation that form the basis for working in the surveying profession.
+Initially basic financial maths will be introduced and applied using client-related scenarios, subsequently using these building blocks within the five methods of valuation.
 Lectures will provide introductory examples and students will be able to practice using weekly problem-solving tasks and tutorials/help-sessions.
-Linked to the lectures, professional employability skills will be further developed through the coursework that, firstly, focuses on providing advice to a client through the production of a valuation report and, secondly, requires students to consider the ethical dimensions of professional surveying practice and the rules of professional conduct.15 credits
+Linked to the lectures, professional employability skills will be further developed through the coursework that focuses on providing advice to a client through the production of a valuation report and accompanying appendices, demonstrating adherence to professional standards.15 credits

 - Real Estate Economics

 This course is concerned with the economic analysis of real estate markets.
 It examines the economic characteristics of property and the way in which these impact on the structure and operation of the property market.
 It also examines the functional divisions within the property market: use, investment and development and their interactions; and the role of property in the local, regional and national economy.15 credits